tirmisula/tirmisula.github.io/content/posts/partition-function.md

 \end{cases}
 $$

-## Log-likelihood Gradient of Undirected graph
+## The Log-likelihood Gradient of Undirected graph

 Given data: